Modal Demo

 GoDaddy brand logo.

 One of the best things about GoDaddy Auction is that anyone can list a domain for sale.
-So, you aren’t limited to selecting from GoDaddy-registered domains when you use their auction platform.
-However, GoDaddy is the world’s largest domain registrar.
-The company automatically puts up domains for auction 25 days after expiry, so there’s an additional opportunity to snatch premium domains besides what sellers offer.
+So, you arenโ€™t limited to selecting from GoDaddy-registered domains when you use their auction platform.
+And because GoDaddy is the worldโ€™s largest domain registrar, it automatically moves many expired domains to auction 26 days after expiry, which gives you another stream of investment-grade names to bid on in addition to user-listed inventory.

 The auction site has offer-style and bid-style purchase options, as well as a buy-it-now option if you want to bypass the bidding or negotiation process.
 You can see an overview of the domain before bidding, including information like the number of bids or offers, domain traffic, and more, plus filter domains based on criteria like most active, expiring, ending soon, or fixed price.

 GoDaddy vets listings and imposes a timeline for public auctions to eliminate scammers and time wasters.
-The auction site is also a one-stop shop, offering domain registration and renewal, hosting, and other website services under one roof.
+The auction site is also a one-stop shop, offering domain registration and renewal, hosting, and other website services under one roof.ย

 Best Domain Auction Sites for Selling Your Domain

-If you’re looking to sell instead of buying a domain, you need an auction site that allows you as much control over the sale as possible.
+If youโ€™re looking to sell instead of buying a domain, you need an auction site that allows you as much control over the sale as possible.
 For example, you should be able to set a fixed price or put it up for auction for a specific period.
 The auction site should also let you keep most of your money from the sale, so keep an eye out for associated fees like commission.

 Sedo